UEA's Living Lab connects the physical campus with our research and student enthusiasm, through technical innovation and student-led projects.

-Email Catrin Darsley, Environmental Officer for more information.
+Email Catrin Darsley, Sustainable Development Manager, for more information.

 UEA views ESD through the lens of 'future skills'.
 What skills do our graduates need to be inspired and active members of a changing economy, environment and social arena?
 How can we as a university facilitate this through teaching and learning, both formal and informal?

 Here are some project areas and ideas that could be modified for specific projects.
 Projects can be carried out by individuals or groups.
-Contact the Environmental Officer with any questions or proposals.
+Contact the Sustainable Development Manager with any questions or proposals.